Anjok07/ultimatevocalremovergui/README.md

 ### Running the Vocal Remover GUI & Models

 1. Open the file labeled *'VocalRemover.py'*.
-2. It's recommended that you create a shortcut for the file labeled *'VocalRemover.py'* to your desktop for easy access.
+  - It's recommended that you create a shortcut for the file labeled *'VocalRemover.py'* to your desktop for easy access.
-3. If you are having issues opening the *'VocalRemover.py'* file, please go to the **troubleshooting** section below.
+    - If you are having issues opening the *'VocalRemover.py'* file, please go to the **troubleshooting** section below.

 ## Option Guide

 ### Choose AI Engine:

 - This option allows you to toggle between tsurumeso's v2 & v4 AI engines.
-- **Please note** - The TTA option and the ability to set the N_FFT value are strictly **v4*** options.
+  - **Please note**, The TTA option and the ability to set the N_FFT value are strictly **v4*** options.

 ### Model Selections: